beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 ### `public/index.html` & `public/index.js`

-`public/index.html` is the page served in the browser.
+`public/index.html` is the page served to the browser.
 This is where our JSON data will be appended to a DOM element of our choosing. `public/index.js` is where we will write our function that fetches the JSON data from `get /api` and displays it in our HTML page.

 ### `src/http/get-api/`

 Your app utilizes this built-in small, fast, individually executing cloud function that handles HTTP API requests and responses.
 (We call those HTTP functions, for short.)

 The HTTP function that handles requests to `get /api` is found in `src/http/get-api/`.